 From Foundation to Future

-A professional journey shaped by pattern, people, and purpose
+A professional journey shaped by systems, behavior, and intentional living

 Foundations in Pattern and Precision